Head of controversial US-backed Gaza aid group resigns, citing concerns over independence and impartiality

 The GHF’s plan for delivering aid has been approved by Israel and the US, which both countries say is designed to prevent Hamas from “stealing” aid.

+The organization said in its Monday statement that Hamas was making “death threats targeting aid groups supporting humanitarian operations at GHF’s Safe Distribution Sites.”

+“It is clear that Hamas is threatened by this new operating model, and will do everything in its power to see it fail,” GHF said.

-It’s supposed to start operating four distribution sites before the end of May, all located in southern and central Gaza – but it has come under heavy criticism from top humanitarian officials, with the UN and other organizations refusing to work with the new group.
+The group is supposed to start operating four distribution sites, all located in southern and central Gaza – but it has come under heavy criticism from top humanitarian officials, with the UN and other organizations refusing to work with the new group.

 The UN warned that the fact the initial sites were only in southern and central Gaza could be seen as encouraging Israel’s publicly stated goal of forcing “the entire Gazan population” out of northern Gaza, as Defense Minister Israel Katz put it earlier this month.